Natural Capital Evaluation

 Along the entire value chain at HUGO BOSS, important natural resources are used, along with chemical and energy inputs – from the extraction of raw materials and production to shipment of finished products.
 This has an impact on our climate, the quality of ecosystems and biodiversity, as well as and human health, among other factors.

-That’s why HUGO BOSS has conducted life cycle assessments since 2009, to examine the environmental impacts of the individual product categories.
-Findings by partners and scientific studies are also included to support and validate the study.
-But environmental impacts – such as water consumption, land requirements, and CO2 emissions, for example – are not directly comparable, because they are measured in different units such as kilograms and liters.
+That’s why HUGO BOSS has conducted life cycle assessments of the whole supply chains from raw materials to the final product since 2009, to examine the environmental impacts of the individual product categories.
+Findings by partners, scientific studies and representatives like Marzia Traverso are also included to support and validate the study.
+For more information, please check the three whitepapers at the end of this page.
+But environmental impacts – such as water consumption, land requirements, and CO2 emissions, for example – are not directly comparable, because they are measured in different units such as kilograms and litres.
 A further intermediate step is needed to render the different environmental impacts comparable.
 This is why HUGO BOSS began using the Natural Capital Protocol by the Capitals Coalition in 2016.
 It renders the results comparable by translating them into standardized monetary values.

 In short, the natural capital evaluation identifies the steps in the value chain that cause the greatest environmental impacts.
-These findings form the foundation for HUGO BOSS to implement targeted measures to achieve more environmentally-friendly production and distribution of its products.
+These findings form the foundation for HUGO BOSS to implement targeted measures to achieve production and distribution of its products with lower environmental impacts, for example by saving energy.

 Results of the natural capital evaluation